hsmistry/picosdk-usbtc08-matlab-examples/README.md

 Issues can be reported via the [Issues tab](https://github.com/picotech/picosdk-usbtc08-matlab-examples/issues).

+Please leave a comment and rating for this submission on our [MATLAB Central File Exchange page](https://uk.mathworks.com/matlabcentral/fileexchange/63006-usb-tc-08-thermocouple-data-logger-matlab-example).

+## Contributing

+Contributions are welcome.
+Please refer to our [guidelines for contributing](.github/CONTRIBUTING.md) for further information.

 ## Copyright and licensing

-picosdk-usbtc08-matlab-examples is Copyright (C) 2014 - 2017 Pico Technology Ltd. All rights reserved.
 See [LICENSE.md](LICENSE.md) for license terms.

 *PicoScope* is a registered trademark of Pico Technology Ltd.